 The most profound difference between Gen 2 and Gen 3 portals are your gear reduction options.
 Let’s break it down:

-Basically, our new smallest gear reduction at 15% on 4″ portals, and a smaller 6″ gear reduction at 30%.
+Basically, we added our smallest gear reduction of 15% on 4” portals, and added a smaller 30% reduction on 6” portals.
 This rounds out the options for you guys so you can tune your portal to your specific riding style.

-That’s just the way we ride around here.
+While this option is great for Indiana trail riding, the Midwest isn’t the only place you’ll make good use of these portals.
 We’ve found that our 15% gear reduction hits the sweet spot for all sorts of riders that aren’t trying to go as big as possible.
-They’re great in the dunes where the extra torque makes climbing big hills easier and coming down again faster, and they’re awesome in the desert where there’s plenty of space to go fast and lots of technical rocks and hills to navigate through.
+They’re great in the dunes, where the extra torque makes climbing big hills easier and coming down from them faster, and they’re awesome in the desert where there’s plenty of space to go fast and lots of technical rocks and hills to navigate through.
 In fact, you can make use of our 15% portal gear reduction in just about any application that doesn’t involve getting huge tires.

 Go a little bigger with a 30% gear reduction and 4″ lift—it’s where portals started for a reason.
-It gives you more clearance and plenty of torque for a huge variety of terrains.
-That’s what Ross Pilgreen rode on to a 10th place finish at King of the Hammers 2018.
+It gives you more clearance and plenty of torque for a huge variety of terrain.
+That’s what Ross Pilgreen was riding on when he brought home a tenth-place finish at King of the Hammers 2018.
 The versatility of 4″ portals with a 30% gear reduction can’t be overstated.
-They’re great.

-More options for 6″ portals mean more versatility as well.
-We’ve still got 45% gear reductions for those of you who like to gear way down and go big, but now we’ve also got a 30% gear reduction for those wanting smaller tires (like a modest 38″ tire) and lots of lift.
+More options for 6″ portals mean more versatility, as well.
+We’ve still got 45% gear reductions for those of you who like to gear way down and go big, but now we also offer a 30% gear reduction for those who want smaller tires (like a modest 38″) and lots of lift.

 “No new gear reductions for the 8″ portals?” asked no one ever.
 Seriously, if you’re going that big with your portals, you’re going big with everything else.
 You need a 45% gear reduction.